mlnotes2718/dbt-practice/DBT Notes.md

 - Need Google account and Sign-up with Bigquery
 - Use `gcloud auth application-default login` to create easy access to Google Bigquery
 - Get Google Bigquery Project name ready, if not create a new project.
-- In Bigquery, create a dataset to use (This is optional, DBT able to create dataset for you)
+- In Bigquery, create a dataset to use (This is optional, DBT able to create dataset for you under the profile settings)

 ## Key DBT Commands
-The following are DBT common key commands:
+The following are DBT key commands:
 - `dbt init <dbt-project-name>` : DBT init perform 2 tasks, set the a subfolder with the project name and also populate a structure subfolder that DBT required.
 DBT also setup connection profile automatically including its authentication methods.
 This command is not suitable for existing project.
 Please run this command under the root folder if you have many projects.

 The following command **MUST** be run under the specific project folder.